Selective Welcomes Graduates from Queen’s University

-With sustainable travel on the rise in 2020, we’ve had a look at the ways we can help your business to travel smarter and greener this year
+With sustainable travel on the rise, we’ve had a look at the ways we can help your business to travel smarter and greener this year

 Sustainable travel is the process of travelling and making a positive impact on the environment, society, and economy.
 With air travel accounting for around 75% of the industry’s greenhouse gas emissions (Green Choices) and Co2 emissions rising up to 70% faster than predicted (The Guardian), sustainable travel is becoming an increasingly important factor for business and leisure travellers alike.